dolbeysystems/fusion-cac-web-docs/content/general-user-guide/accessing-accounts/_index.md

 ![](AccountList.png)

-To access Workgroups, click on the down arrow to the right of the {{%button%}}Assigned to{{%/button%}} button to view the list of assigned workgroups.
+To access assigned worklists, click on the down arrow to the right of the {{%button%}}Assigned to{{%/button%}} button to view the list of assigned workgroups.
+Each of the user's assigned worklist will be listed along with a bubble showing the number of accounts in the group ready for coding.
+Once all the charts from a worklist have been worked, the list will not display in the {{%button%}}Assigned to{{%/button%}} dropdown until there are one or more charts to work.

 ![Assigned To](AssignedTo.png)